Introduction to Therapeutic Horticulture Course

 Course Summary

-Whether you’re a recreational therapist, activity director, educator, mental health professional, or simply curious about the healing power of plants, this course provides a clear and supportive entry point.
-You’ll learn what therapeutic horticulture is, why it works, and how it’s applied across different settings, with no prior experience or green thumb required.
+Whether you’re a recreational therapist, activity director, educator, mental health professional, or simply curious about the healing power of plants, this course provides a clear and supportive starting point.
+You’ll learn what therapeutic horticulture is, why it works, and how it’s applied across diverse settings, with no prior experience or green thumb required.

 Emilee Weaver, Director of Learning & Community Engagement